Kalahari Desert: Climate

 There are huge subterranean water reserves beneath parts of the Kalahari; the Dragon's Breath Cave, for example, is the largest documented non-subglacial underground lake.
-Such reserves may be in part the residues of ancient lakes; the Kalahari Desert was once a much wetter place.
+Such reserves may partly be the residues of ancient lakes; the Kalahari Desert was once a much wetter place.
 The ancient Lake Makgadikgadi dominated the area, covering the Makgadikgadi Pan and surrounding areas, but it drained or dried out some 10,000 years ago.
 It may have once covered as much as 120000 km2.
 In ancient times, there was sufficient moisture for farming, with dikes and dams collecting the water.
 These are now filled with sediment, breached, or no longer in use, though they can be readily seen via Google Earth.

 The Kalahari has had a complex climatic history over the past million or so years, in line with major global changes.
-Changes in the last 250,000 years have been reconstructed from various data sources, and provide evidence of both former extensive lakes and periods drier than now.
-During the latter the area of the Kalahari has expanded to include parts of western Zimbabwe, Zambia and Angola.
+Changes in the last 250,000 years have been reconstructed from various data sources, providing evidence of former extensive lakes and drier periods.
+During the latter, the area of the Kalahari has expanded to include parts of western Zimbabwe, Zambia, and Angola.